-Field Description

-Current Information

-Туре Shows the router's radio module

-Network Operator Shows the network operator associated with the radio module firmware

-Firmware Version Shows the firmware version for the radio module firmware in use

-Field Description SKU PRI ID and Version Shows the device Product Release Instructions ID number and hardware version.
+Field Description Current Information Туре Shows the router's radio module Network Operator Shows the network operator associated with the radio module firmware Firmware Version Shows the firmware version for the radio module firmware in use SKU PRI ID and Version Shows the device Product Release Instructions ID number and hardware version.
 This ID specifies which radio modules the device supports, among other hardware parameters.
 Carrier PRI ID and Version Shows the Carrier Product Release Instructions ID number and version.
 This ID determines the bands available for use by the carrier, among other radio module parameters.
 Radio String Shows the radio module flash memory code Firmware Active?
 Indicates whether or not the radio module firmware is currently in use Network Operator Indicates the Mobile Network Operator associated with the radio module firmware Version Indicates the version number of the radio module firmware Up to date?
 Indicates if the firmware in use matches the ALEOS-referenced radio module firmware Actions Action buttons beside each radio module firmware listed, enable you to: Update - Click to update the radio module firmware for that RMID.
 Updating the active radio module firmware updates the version in storage and also updates the firmware on the radio module at the next reboot.
 To reboot, click the Activate button or the reboot button on the top right side of the screen.
-Software and Firmware Template Refresh All Reboot Help Logout Apply Refresh Cancel Remove - Click to remove that radio module firmware from the router storage Note: The firmware cannot be removed if it is the active firmware.
+Remove - Click to remove that radio module firmware from the router storage Note: The firmware cannot be removed if it is the active firmware.
 Activate - Click to select a radio module firmware to be the active firmware for the router.
 This option is only available if Network Operator Switching is set to Disable.
 See Manually Selecting the Radio Module Firmware.
 A reboot is only required if the router is in Radio Passthru mode.
-(See page 419.)
+(See page 404.)
 You can also: Install - Click to add an additional radio module firmware image to the router storage.
 When the maximum number of radio module firmware versions are stored on the router, the Install button is not available.
 To free up space to add another version, first remove one of the firmware versions on the router.

-Network Operator Switching Enable or disable Network Operator Switching Enable - When the router powers on or reboots, it automatically selects and uses the appropriate radio module firmware for the installed SIM card, if it is stored on the router. (default) Disable - The router does not automatically select the appropriate radio module firmware when it is powered on or rebooted.
+Field Description Network Operator Switching Enable or disable Network Operator Switching Enable - When the router powers on or reboots, it automatically selects and uses the appropriate radio module firmware for the installed primary SIM card, if it is stored on the router.
+If there is no SIM card installed in the primary SIM card slot, the router switches to the SIM card in the secondary SIM card slot. (default) Disable - The router does not automatically select the appropriate radio module firmware when it is powered on or rebooted.
 You can manually select the firmware to use.
 See Manually Selecting the Radio Module Firmware.
 ALMS Radio Module Firmware Update Enables you to choose which radio module firmware ALMS will update when you update ALEOS: Update Current Only - Only the radio module firmware in use is updated, if required (default) Update All - All the radio module firmware stored on the router is updated, if required Custom Update - Allows you to select one of three options for each currently supported Network Operator radio module firmware.
 See Radio Module Firmware Management.